nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

   wire it into the Home page.
 - Create simple unit tests to make sure that the components are rendering correctly.
-- Create an integration test to make sure that clicking on the _Sign In_ button makes the app navigate to the _Sign In_ page.
+- Start a new integration test named `authentication.spec.js`.
+We will expand this test over the next few exercises to verify the authentication flow.
+For now, simply make sure that clicking on the _Sign In_ button makes the app navigate to the _Sign In_ page.
 - Attach screenshots of the Home page to your pull request to show responsive behavior.
   - mobile (460 x 800) (footer should be visible at this height)